Code-Institute-Submissions/samc85-Milestone2-project/README.md

 * As a prospective customer, I want to be able to navigate a site easily, going back on my choices and exploring different options.

+Tests and examples of User Stories are included further below in the testing section.

 ## Wireframes